carpentries-incubator/geospatial-python/_episodes/09-raster-calculations.md

 math: true
 ---

-> ## Things You’ll Need To Complete This Episode
-> See the [lesson homepage]({{ site.baseurl }}) for detailed information about the software,
-> data, and other prerequisites you will need to work through the examples in this episode.
-> TODO mention alternatives for data access
-{: .prereq}

 ## Introduction

 We often want to combine values of and perform calculations on rasters to create a new output raster.
 This episode